jensa123/datehelper/README.md

 command line by running (from the project root folder):

 `python -m unittest discover -s ./tests -p "*_test.py" -t . -v`

+As the unit test modules belong to a package (called tests) they can, for convenience, also be executed from the command line by executing (from the project root folder) the package:

+`python tests/`

 ## License
 [MIT](https://github.com/jensa123/datehelper/blob/main/LICENSE)